 The Bridge Loan is secured by the Ollachea Project's assets, mining reserves, mining concessions and rights and a pledge of the shares of the Company's subsidiary, Compañia Minera Kuri Kullu S.A., which holds the Ollachea Project.
-If the Company is not able to secure an alternative source of funds to refinance the debt with COFIDE it may have to relinquish its ownership of the subsidiary, Campañia Minera Kuri Kullu S.A. and therefore the Ollachea Project.
+If the parties do not finalize the agreement described in the previous paragraph or the Company is not able to secure an alternative source of funds to refinance the debt with COFIDE, the Company may have to relinquish its ownership of the subsidiary, Campañia Minera Kuri Kullu S.A.

+and therefore the Ollachea Project.
 All net assets associated with the Ollachea Project would be fully impaired as a result.
-The assets of the Corihuarmi Mine are not included as a guarantee of the Bridge Loan.